 Outside of music, James enjoyed an eleven-year stint broadcasting horse races for national audiences, describing the action at Harrah's Philadelphia from 2007 to 2013 and at Tioga Downs and Vernon Downs in upstate New York from 2014 to 2016.
 He additionally served as the bugler at the Meadowlands Racetrack in New Jersey from 2013 to 2016.

-James calls Dover, Delaware his home with his wife Lauren, who teaches biology at a local community college, and his cat Mingus.
+James calls Dover, Delaware his home with his wife Lauren, who teaches biology at a local community college, daughter Sara, and cat Mingus.